-Then watch this video:Play Tetris in CATIA V5 drawing
+Then watch this video:Play Tetris in CATIA V5 drawing (VBA)

 It is the heart of the Tetris game.
-It contains the game logic, timer, it serves keyboard events, virtually all except the user interface.
-There is only one public method called MainLoop and with the outside world it communicates through the set of events such as LinesClearedEvent, RedrawGridEvent, RedrawPieceEvent, RedrawNextPieceEvent.
+It contains the game logic, timer, it serves keyboard events, virtually all interaction except the user interface.
+There is only one public method called MainLoop and with the outside world it communicates through the set of events such as LinesClearedEvent, RedrawGridEvent, RedrawPieceEvent, RedrawNextPieceEvent, and GameOverEvent.
 The advantage of such an approach is that game logic is completely independent of the user interface and you can easily port this game to any application which supports VBA.
 As a frontend, I have chosen CATIA drawing, but it could be easily ported to any VBA compatible application like MS Excel, MS Access or MS PowerPoint.
 All you have to do is to implement GameCore class to your application a handle GameCore events.

 This class takes care of the game user interface.
 It handles events of GameCore class and updates the screen according to current game state.
 At the beginning of the game, it creates all game elements (DrawingPicture objects), "hide" them and put them into the point (0,0).
 Because DrawingPicture CATIA class does not contain a method to hide picture element, "hiding" means setting the Width and Height property to zero.
 The class also updates the playfield, falling tetromino, score and the number of cleared lines in a response to the events fired from GameCore class.

 This is our playfield.
 The size of the playfield is 22 rows x 10 columns, but the first two rows are hidden.
 It contains methods like ClearLines() to clear full lines or AddPiece() which adds the tetromino to the playground when it lands on the floor or other blocks.